AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What does the law consider a wireless communication device?

-Many states, such as Florida, prohibit the use of any hand-held wireless communication device while driving.
+Many states prohibit the use of any hand-held wireless communication device while driving.
 Aside from cell phones, wireless communication devices include tablets, laptops, any hand-held two-way messaging devices, and electronic games.
 Exceptions include using a hand-held device for emergency services, reporting suspicious activity to the police, and receiving emergency traffic or emergency weather reports.

 Can I still get fined for using a hands-free device?